Sustainability

 Sustainability in operations

-Lower-impact delivery is also an operational discipline
+Lower-impact delivery is also an operational discipline.

 Sustainability is not only about the vehicle.
 How we route, dispatch, and reconcile deliveries also shapes the environmental cost of getting a parcel from origin to recipient.